Good Time (film): Plot

 In New York City, Nick Nikas struggles with a court-ordered therapy session in which Peter, a psychiatrist, attempts to determine the extent of his cognitive and social impairment, touching upon a violent incident with his grandmother.
 Nick's brother Connie pulls him out of the session.
 The brothers rob a bank, but a dye pack in the bag of money explodes, causing their getaway driver to crash, and Connie and Nick flee on foot.
 Although they manage to remove the dye from their clothes, a police officer finds them suspicious and attempts to question them, and Nick runs.
 He is arrested and sent to Rikers Island, while Connie escapes.

 That night, Connie attempts to secure a bail bond to get Nick out of jail.
 Most of the money from the robbery was destroyed by the dye, but he convinces his girlfriend Corey to pay the remaining $10,000 with her mother's credit card, only to discover her mother has canceled it.
 When Connie learns a fight with another inmate has already put Nick in the hospital, he leaves Corey and goes there to free him.
 He finds an unconscious and bandaged patient guarded by a police officer, and sneaks him onto an Access-A-Ride bus.
 He tricks Annie, one of the other riders, into letting them wait in her house until morning.
 Connie watches TV with Crystal, Annie's 16-year-old granddaughter.
 When his mug shot appears on the news, he kisses her as a distraction.
-They are interrupted by the sounds of the patient regaining consciousness, and Connie discovers he did not break Nick out of the hospital, but rather a different criminal named Ray.
+They are interrupted by the sounds of the patient regaining consciousness, and Connie discovers he did not break Nick out of the hospital, but rather a different criminal: a recently paroled drug dealer named Ray.